tommywalkie/sample-godot-rust-app/README.md

 ]
 ```

-**Rust to Rust**
+####Rust to Rust

-In case we only want some utility Rust crate, like [`fullscreen_colored_panel`](https://github.com/tommywalkie/sample-godot-rust-app/tree/master/src/fullscreen_colored_panel) in this boilerplate codebase, the only step is to tell Cargo to build a regular Rust library only.
+In case we only want some utility Rust crate, like [`fullscreen_colored_panel`](https://github.com/tommywalkie/sample-godot-rust-app/tree/master/src/fullscreen_colored_panel) in this boilerplate codebase, the only requirement is to tell Cargo to build a regular Rust library only.

 ```toml
 [lib]